CLINICAL PRACTICE IN MENTAL HEALTH 2

 Placement - Off Site

-One 150.0 hours placement - off site per study period and delivered via face-to-face.
+One 2.0 days placement - off site per week and delivered via distance education.

-One 150.0 hours unscheduled online class per study period and delivered via online.
+One 12.0 hours problem based learning per week and delivered via online.

 "Students complete the equivalent of 12 hours of on-line learning per week."